Save hundreds on Amazon Prime Day TV deals—LG, TCL and more

 TVs come in a wide variety of sizes, brands, features and prices.
 We should know because we've tested the best TVs on the market (and some of the worst!).
 But whether you’re shopping for the best TV for gaming or just need a budget-friendly screen, there are Prime Day TV deals for pretty much need.

-►Amazon Prime Day 2022: Shop the 160+ best Amazon Prime Day deals right now
+► Amazon Prime Day 2022: Shop the 180+ best Amazon Prime Day deals right now

 ►Here's every store running competing Prime Day sales: Shop the best deals from Target, Best Buy, Walmart and more